 Of course the main appeal of speakeasies are their mystery, but have you ever considered that you might be missing one every time you ride the subway?
 Yes, La Noxe is hidden away at the 28th St. subway station behind an inconspicuous door.
 But once found guests are quickly whisked away into a secret world that’s been right underneath their nose…and quite literally their city.
 Make your reservations through Instagram DMs.

 Where: 1707 2nd Avenue

 This might look like an adorable ice cream shop, but hidden behind an ice cream carton door is an incredible secretive cocktail bar!
-Their drinks are sure to impress, with ornate glasses, New York themed names and ice cream inspired cocktails try The Next Stop Is Hunter College made with 7 Bread Seed Cruzan Spiced Rum, Dried Chocolate Peanut Butter, Lotus Cookie Spread, Housemade Exotic Fruit Purée, SoCo Dirty Chocolate Ice Cream, Young’s Chocolate Stout and severed in a cone cup or the Girls Gossip On The East with Codigo Rosé Tequila, Fresh Marjoram, Lime, Agave, Cholula Chipotle, Hibiscus Infused Campari, Housemade Mexican Fruit Purée, Primaterra Prosecco.
-Make reservations here.
+Their drinks are sure to impress with ornate glasses, New York themed names, and ice cream inspired recipes.
+We suggest The Next Stop Is Hunter College, which is made with 7 Bread Seed Cruzan Spiced Rum, Dried Chocolate Peanut Butter, Lotus Cookie Spread, Housemade Exotic Fruit Purée, SoCo Dirty Chocolate Ice Cream, and Young’s Chocolate Stout.
+Plus it’s severed in a cone cup!
+Book your reservation here.